Top Bunion Products To Help Avoid Surgery

 Toe spacers are typically made of a silicone gel or soft material that compresses slightly for comfort.
 They can be worn during the day between your big toe and second toe and can be worn inside shoes.

+Learn more about what your options are before resorting to bunion surgery.
 If you’d like some expert advice, a Canadian-certified pedorthist or Fitting Expert can help.
 Visit a Kintec location near you or talk to a Fitting Expert online now via Live Chat.